sigmod/sqlpp/document.md

     ]

 ### <a id="Join">Join
-The next example shows a query that actually joins two tables, FacebookUsers and FacebookMessages, returning user/message pairs.
+The next example shows a query that joins two tables (in a SQL-92 fashion), FacebookUsers and FacebookMessages, returning user/message pairs.
 The results contain one record per pair, with result records containing the user's name and an entire message.
-The query can be seen as for each Facebook user, unnest the entire `FacebookMessages` collection and then filters the output with condition `message./`author-id/` = user.id`.
+The query can be seen as for each Facebook user, unnest the entire `FacebookMessages` collection and then filters the output with condition `message.`author-id` = user.id`.
 Apparently, the underlying query processor will generate a query plan using hash join to evaluate the query since the condition is based on equality of fields from `FacebookUsers` and `FacebookMessages`.

 #### Example